ertugrul14/EnvironmentalData/README.md

 # 🌍 Urban Resilience & Environmental Data Toolkit

 This repository contains two Jupyter Notebooks designed to support urban resilience mapping and environmental data analysis using satellite imagery and geospatial methods.
 Developed for academic, planning, and research purposes, these notebooks provide a foundation for spatial analysis and resilience assessment in urban contexts.
+These tools are designed to be easily extended for new datasets or additional indicators in future research.

 ---